EternalColor/Entity-Component-System-Example/README.md

 I removed all assets except for the scripts that were used in this project, since the meshes ive originaly used in this project might be protected by copyright.
-The meshes that are shown in the screenshot (weapon and shield) were done by me.
+The weapon, shield and item meshes were done by me.

 This was originaly a school project.